labgrid-project/labgrid/doc/configuration.rst

 Arguments:
   - image_uri (str): identifier of the docker image to use (may have a tag suffix)
-  - command (str): command to run in the container (optional, depends on image)
+  - command (str): optional, command to run in the container (depends on image)
-  - volumes (list): list to configure volumes mounted inside the container (optional)
+  - volumes (list): optional, list to configure volumes mounted inside the container
   - container_name (str): name of the container
-  - environment (list): list of environment variables (optional)
+  - environment (list): optional, list of environment variables
   - host_config (dict): dictionary of host configurations
   - network_services (list): dictionaries that describe individual `NetworkService`_
     instances that come alive when the container is created.
 The "address" argument